dominant-strategies/quai-docusaurus/docs/develop/development-intro.md

 ### Migration

 Quais.js is a fork of [Ethers v5.7.2](https://docs.ethers.org/v5/).
 Because of this, syntax in Quais is almost identical to Ethers with the caveat that the above changes have been applied.
-If your application is currently built with Viem or Web3.js, these guides are helpful to understand syntax mapping of your existing code to Quais:
+If your application is currently built with Viem or Web3.js, these guides are helpful in understanding syntax mapping of your existing code to Quais:
 * [**Viem to Ethers Guide**](https://viem.sh/docs/ethers-migration)
 * [**Web3.js to Ethers Guide**](https://docs.ethers.org/v5/migration/web3/)